jieyu1117/EventSystem/README.md

-##Event management system
+## Event management system

-We are going to use 'Visual Studio 2022' to run our project.
+This is an C++ programming language project and we are going to use 'Visual Studio 2022' to run our project.